 Adding a software library to the same read-only DVD for distribution

-Static linking is when a software component is incorporated at build time
+Incorporating a software component at build time

 Which of the following questions are important to ask around the distribution of software?
 Select all answers that apply.
 (MULTIPLE CHOICE - PLEASE ADD FALSE QUESTIONS IN RED)